 Independent — New York, NY

-Maggie Jackson is an award-winning former Boston Globe columnist and the author, most recently, of Distracted: The Erosion of Attention and the Coming Dark Age (Prometheus, 2008).
-Now out in paperback, Distracted is the headline-making book that is sparking an international conversation on the steep costs of our epidemic deficits of attention – and how we can rekindle focus in a world of overload.
+Maggie Jackson is an award-winning journalist and author, most recently, of Distracted: The Erosion of Attention and the Coming Dark Age (Prometheus, 2008).
+Now out in paperback, Distracted is the headline-making book, compared to Silent Spring (Fast Company), that sparked an international conversation on the steep costs of our epidemic deficits of attention – and how we can rekindle focus in a world of overload.
 Jackson is a sought-after lecturer who has spoken at Harvard Business School, Emory University, UCDavis, and other educational, corporate and non-profit institutions worldwide.
-She also has written for The New York Times, BusinessWeek, National Public Radio and other national publications.
-She is currently a vice president and fellow with the Center for Talent Innovation, formerly the Center for Work-LIfe Policy, a Columbia-affiliated think tank in New York.
-Jackson is a graduate of Yale University, and the London School of Economics with highest honors.
-Picture above taken by Karen Smul.
+Her essays and articles have appeared in The New York Times, BusinessWeek, National Public Radio and other publications around the globe.
+A Bard Graduate Center 2016 Visiting Fellow and graduate of Yale University and the London School of Economics (with highest honors), she is currently writing a book on the reflective mind in an age of speed (Penguin).

 Maggie can be reached via e-mail at maggie [at] maggie [hyphen] jackson [dot] com.